astarte-platform/astarte-device-sdk-rust/examples/registration/README.md

 Once the example has been started it will automatically attempt to register the device to the remote instance of Astarte.
-The retreived credential secret will be displayed in the terminal.
-Make sure to copy and store it somewhere safe as there is no way to retreive it later.
+The retrieved credential secret will be displayed in the terminal.
+Make sure to copy and store it somewhere safe as there is no way to retrieve it later.